How to Generate OG Images in Next.js with a Single API Call

 Setting up your API key

 Sign up at renderpix.dev and copy your API key from the dashboard.
-Add it to .env.local:
+Add it to .env.local (never commit this file):

 .env.local